aws-samples/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

 # Command should be ran from /home/ec2-user/environment/aws-serverless-workshops/MachineLearning/1_DataProcessing in your cloud 9 environment
 # run `pwd` to see your current directory

-aws sqs create-queue --queue-name IngestedRawDataFanOutQueue --region us-east-1 >> scratchpad.txt
+aws sqs create-queue --queue-name IngestedRawDataFanOutQueue >> scratchpad.txt

 # scratchpad.txt now has the queue URL, you'll need it for the next command to grab the ARN.
+Keep the quotes and replace YOUR_QUEUE_URL with the value in scratchpad.txt.

-aws sqs get-queue-attributes --queue-url "YOUR_QUEUE_URL/IngestedRawDataFanOutQueue" --attribute-names QueueArn >> scratchpad.txt
+aws sqs get-queue-attributes --queue-url "YOUR_QUEUE_URL" --attribute-names QueueArn >> scratchpad.txt
 ```
 </p></details>